 2 Pairs of Socks and Underwear

-Winter and Fall Getaways: Jacket, Leggings, Hat, and Scarf
+Winter and Fall: Jacket, Leggings, Hat, and Scarf

-For winter and fall weekend packing lists, or colder destinations, you’ll also want to make sure you have a warmer layer.
+For winter and fall weekends, you’ll want to add a warmer layer.
 Check the weather before you go to see exactly what kind of temperatures you’re preparing for.
-Then, grab one jacket you can wear for the full weekend, and thermal leggings to wear under your jeans.
-Also pack a hat and travel scarf just in case.
+Then, grab one jacket you can wear for the full weekend and thermal leggings to wear under your jeans.
+Also, pack a hat and travel scarf just in case.

 Pajamas and Book

 Don’t forget pajamas and phone charger.
 I always forget pajamas and a phone charger.
 Be sure you also have a book or your Cards Against Humanity deck.

 When it comes to technology for weekend trips, ask yourself “Do I need that?”
 Most weekends planned for fun (not work) travel, I get by with just my iPhone and charger.
 Bring a Kindle or tablet if that makes you feel less techno-naked.
 Pack that laptop if absolutely necessary.
 Earbuds, I cannot live without; luckily, they’re light.

 Only bring toiletries that you’ll use, not everything under your bathroom sink.
 Essential toiletries you’ll always want to bring for a weekend getaway include:

 - Contact solution